MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 21. Stalin: "The Political Tasks of the University of the Peoples of the East" (18 May 1925), in Works, Volume VII, Foreign Languages Publishing House, Moscow, 1954, p.
 151. Peng Shuzhi was one of several Chinese Com- munist theorists who discussed proletarian leadership

 OFFICIAL USE ONLY before Mao allegedly did.
 In his Who Are the Leaders of the Chinese National Revolution? of late 1924, Peng states that the Proletariat is stronger than the industrial bourgeoisie, as it extended to both Chineseowned and foreign-owned industries.
 The "natural leader" of the revolution, therefore, was not the bourgeoisie but the proletariat.
-(Cf. Peng Shuzhi, "Chungkuo Ko-ming chih Ken-pen Wen-ti" /Basic Problems of the Chinese Revolution/, in Chung-kuo Ko-ming Wen-ti Lun Wen-chi /A Collection of Essays on Problems of the Chinese Revolution/, Hsin Ching-nien She, Shanghai, 1927, p.
+(Cf. Peng Shuzhi, "Chungkuo Ko-ming chih Ken-pen Wen-ti" /Basic Problems of the Chinese Revolution/, in Zhong-kuo Ko-ming Wen-ti Lun Wen-chi /A Collection of Essays on Problems of the Chinese Revolution/, Hsin Jing-nien She, Shanghai, 1927, p.
 29.)

-22. Mao Zedong: Hsuan-chi (Selected Works), Volume I, Jenmin Chu-pan She, Peking, October 1951, p.
+22. Mao Zedong: Hsuan-chi (Selected Works), Volume I, Jenmin Zhu-pan She, Beijing, October 1951, p.
 9.

 23. Zhang Ruxin: Op. cit., September 1953, pp. 11-12.